The Best Crispy Baked Falafel (No Frying Needed!)

 Ingredients

-- 1 Tbsp vegetable oil to brush the baking tray
+• 1 Tbsp vegetable oil to brush the falafel

 Instructions

-- In a food processor, roughly chop the onion and garlic.
-Add the chickpeas and pulse into a crumb consistency.
-Add the cilantro and parsley and pulse a few more times into a homogenous mix.
+• In a food processor, blend the onion and garlic until finely chopped.
+Add chickpeas and process into a coarse mixture.
+Add parsley and cilantro, and pulse to combine.

 Video